flawil-beavers/Future-Engineers_2025/README.md

 To communicate with the Arduino, we use the `pyserial` library.
 The Arduino is programmed to receive speed and steering commands via serial communication and send back angle and distance measurements.
 The communication protocol is simple: the Raspberry Pi sends a formatted string containing speed and steering values, and the Arduino responds with a formatted string containing angle and distance readings.

 The `main_program()` controls the high-level challenge logic.
 It waits for the Arduino to connect and for the start switch to be enabled.
-Once started, it decides whether to execute open challenge logic or obstacle challenge logic based on the challenge type given as flag
+Once started, it decides whether to execute open challenge logic or obstacle challenge logic based on the challenge type given as flag.

 ```mermaid
 flowchart LR